The IBMAP approach for Markov networks structure learning: Introduction

-Additionally we tested the performance of \ibmaphc~in a real world application: \textit{Estimation of Distribution algorithms} (EDAs) \cite{Muhlenbein96,larranagalozano2002}.
-These algorithms are variations of the well-known evolutionary algorithms, that replace the crossover and mutation stages for generating a new population, by learning a probability distribution of the current population.
-This application is relevant because EDAs solve problems that are known to be hard for traditional genetic algorithms.
-We tested \ibmaphc~in a state-of-the-art EDA algorithm based on Markov networks structure learning, called the MOA algorithm \cite{moapaper}.
-In our experiments, MOA improves its convergence to the optimum when \ibmaphc~is used to learn the structure.
+Additionally, we tested the performance of \ibmaphc~in a real world application: \textit{Estimation of Distribution algorithms} (EDAs) \cite{Muhlenbein96}.
+These evolutionary algorithms are able to solve problems that are known to be hard for traditional Genetic Algorithms \cite{larranagalozano2002}.
+EDAs are variations of the well-known evolutionary algorithms, that replace the crossover and mutation stages for generating a new population of solutions with a sampling of a probability distribution learned from the selected population.
+Our experiment in EDAs is motivated by the fact that the quality of structure learning is expected to influence the results of the optimization.
+This occurs because the structure learning step is made for each generation of the optimization, and the populations are generated by sampling from the distribution learned.
+As more accurate the structure learned, the more effective is the sampling for generating good solutions.
+In our experiment we tested \ibmaphc~in the Markovianity Optimization Algorithm (MOA) \cite{moapaper}, a state-of-the-art EDA, based on Markov network structure learning.
+We show that MOA improves its convergence to the optimum when \ibmaphc~is used to learn the structure.

 The rest of this work is organized as follows.
 Section~\ref{sec:stateoftheart} presents an overview of the independence-based learning approach and motivates our contribution.
-Section~\ref{sec:ibmap} presents IBMAP and the \ibmaphc~algorithm.
+Section~\ref{sec:ibmap} presents the IBMAP approach, and Section~\ref{sec:algorithm} details our \ibmaphc~algorithm.
 Section~\ref{sec:experiments1} shows our experiments on synthetic and real datasets, and Section~\ref{sec:experiments2} shows our experiments on EDAs.
 Finally, Section~\ref{sec:conclusions} summarizes this work, and poses several possible directions of future work.
+The paper also includes two appendices at the end.